issmirnov-forks/crepido/README.md

 2. `$ cd crepido && npm install`.
 3. `$ npm run`.

-*A server will start al port 3000*
+A server will start at port 3000
+You can change the port and cache time with `node index.js -p <port> -c <cache time>`

 ## How to create boards